MAGNUM™ 3416SC powers Toyota's new crossover model

 TMMT's first suggestion was the butadiene component in the ABS to be the root cause for the problem.
 In certain areas of the metallic painted part some darker-colored spots close to the injection gate appeared, so called "blooming".
 In contrast to metallic colors, no defects appeared after painting the same applications with non-metallic standard colors.

-A Trinseo team of experts immeadiately supported Farplas in Turkey in Turkey and initiated a testing program during trials, which included the testing of various molding conditions:
+A Trinseo team of experts immeadiately supported Farplas in Turkey and initiated a testing program during trials, which included the testing of various molding conditions:

 - Molding with high and low injection speed